Identification and analysis

 The EuroAfrica-ICT initiative conducted in 2010-2011 a two-phase study into researchable priorities in ICT between Europe and Africa, with the objective of evaluating, together with European and African ICT research communities and key stakeholders in the field, what projects can be launched in the short term (in the next five years), what recommendations and actions can be developed for the identified ICT research priorities and how EU-Africa cooperation on ICT R&D can best address such priorities.
 It also aimed to identify region specific cooperation barriers, technology gaps, needs and opportunities that could be addressed by EU-Africa research cooperation, which could lead to significant advances in bridging the digital divide.

-In this new phase of the EuroAfrica-ICT initiative, started in January 2012 with the EuroAfrica-P8 project, the identification and analysis of joint ICT Research priorities will be based, at the very beginning of the process, on the information produced so far by other similar and related projects (such as EuroAfrica-ICT.org but others as well) and will be extended by the EuroAfrica-P8 Partnership.
+In the next phase of the EuroAfrica-ICT initiative, started in January 2012 with the EuroAfrica-P8 project, the identification and analysis of joint ICT research priorities was based on the information produced previously and extended by the EuroAfrica-P8 Partnership.

-- Recommendations to the EC regarding focused ICT collaboration opportunities in the identified priority domains will be issued;
+- Recommendations to the EC regarding focused ICT collaboration opportunities in the identified priority domains.